Direct Connect#

 To open the connect page, go to section Interconnect Direct Connect Connects.
 Find the necessary connection in the resource table and click its ID.

-Location — a physical site of the connect.
+• location — a physical site where the connection is terminated;

-Device ID — The ID of the device to which the connection goes.
+• ID of the device where the connection is terminated;

-Unassigned VLAN IDs — The numbers of VLANs without virtual interfaces.
+• IDs of free VLANs without virtual interfaces;

-Assigned VLAN IDs — The numbers of VLANs with virtual interfaces.
+• IDs of used VLANs with virtual interfaces;

-LAG — The aggregation group to which the connection belongs (if applicable).
+• link aggregation group to which the connection belongs (if applicable);

-The tab contains a table with the summary information about the virtual interfaces attached to this connection.
+The Virtual interfaces tab contains a table with the summary information about the virtual interfaces attached to this connection.
 More details of a particular interface can be viewed on its page.

 In the tab, you can create virtual interfaces for this connection and delete existing ones.